 There are bigger names in the athletic wear industry, but WOLACO compression shorts are a contender in the sportswear category.

 They have only been going since 2013 from a Kickstarter program.
-The then unique design of the North Shore shorts with 2 water-proof pockets was the inspiration for the problem of securing phones and valuables whilst running.
+The then-unique design of the North Shore shorts with 2 water-proof pockets was the inspiration for the problem of securing phones and valuables whilst running.
 It is the flagship product still with new designs and gear for women.

 The compression shorts are made in the USA and they just look and feel of a superior quality.
 Although I don’t believe the materials are sourced locally.

-We can see these a good choice for a range of activities where you don’t want any jiggling from whatever you put in the 2 convenient sweat-proof pockets.
+We can see these as a good choice for a range of activities where you don’t want any jiggling from whatever you put in the 2 convenient sweat-proof pockets.
 I tried cell, cards, keys and coins (where did that come from) and they were solid.

 We found them to be slightly less tight on the hips or around the nether regions but firm compression around the thighs.
-Also the legs don’t ride up when running.
+Also, the legs don’t ride up when running.